sbt/zinc/CONTRIBUTING.md

 API and creates all the required infrastructure around it to let build tools use it.

-Zinc is split into different sbt subprojects.
+Zinc is split into different subprojects.
 The compiler interface and implementation can be found in `internal/compiler-interface` and `internal/compiler-bridge`, while general infrastructure, sbt internal APIs and high-level compiler APIs for Zinc are available in the rest of projects inside `internal`.

-Zinc also counts with a JMH benchmark suite.
-This benchmark suite can benchmark any project in the community that runs on 2.12.x/2.11.x.
+Zinc also has a JMH benchmark suite.
+This benchmark suite can benchmark any project that runs on 2.12.x/2.11.x.
 The Zinc team uses it to make sure that there's not a performance regression in the Zinc compiler phases.

-We encourage all the contributors hacking on the compiler bridge to run these benchmarks and include them *both* in the commit message and PR description.
+We encourage all the contributors hacking on the compiler bridge to run these benchmarks and include them in *both* the commit message and PR description.
-The richer the descriptions are, the better.
+The richer the descriptions the better.
 If you're not changing the compiler bridge, you don't need to run these benchmarks.

 ### Reaching out for help

-If you need any help, the Zinc team hangs out in [this Gitter channel](https://gitter.im/sbt/zinc-contrib).
+If you need any help, the Zinc team hangs out in [sbt/zinc-contrib][].
 Feel free to ask any question.

 ### Benchmarking Zinc

-To run JMH benchmarks, execute `runBenchmarks` in the sbt shell.
+To run JMH benchmarks, run the sbt task `runBenchmarks`.
 By default, it will run a benchmark for Shapeless, but all benchmarks are welcome to be run on the Scala standard library and other well-known projects in the community, like Akka.